pixelyunicorn/2019-website-portfolio/pages/about.md

 I specialize in art and design!
 And also development!
 Backstory about wanting to bring creativity to the world goes here.

-# Why

-Why not? :wink:

-> > Warning: This website contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information: <a href="https://en.wikipedia.org/wiki/California_Proposition_65_(1986)?oldformat=true" target="_blank">California Proposition 65 (1986)</a>

 # Press

 - You can find news about me by searching my name on Technical.ly: <br> [https://technical.ly/philly/?s=victor+lourng](https://technical.ly/philly/?s=victor+lourng)

+# Important Notices

+- This website contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information: [Proposition 65 (1984)](https://en.wikipedia.org/wiki/California_Proposition_65_(1986)?oldformat=true)
+- I use Google Analytics to track how users interact with my site, but you can opt-out by enabling your browser's "Do Not Track" or "Tracking Protection" settings.
+	- Google Analytics uses cookies.